ZweWaiYan/Magway-Directory/README.md

 2. Connect with your MySQL
     -   Go to database.js file
     -   set your mysql "user" and "password"

+3. If you can't route to admin panel with admin account , change your url's port number on app.js ( line 20 )
+    -    origin: ['http://localhost:<your port no/>', 'http://127.0.0.1:<your port no/>'],

-3. Import Scheme and Data on MySQL Workbench or MySQL Configurator (your choice)
+4. Import Scheme and Data on MySQL Workbench or MySQL Configurator (your choice)
     -   Get Scheme and Data files
         -   for Scheme file <Your Path>\magway_dir\backend\query\col_db.sql
         -   for Data file   <Your Path>\magway_dir\backend\query\db.sql